 The Founder's Award is presented to rising sophomore, junior or senior students in the College of Management and College of Culinary Arts who, by their serious approach to career education and perseverance in their objectives, represent the ideals and principles expressed by the founders of Johnson & Wales University, Gertrude I. Johnson and Mary T. Wales.
-Students must have a minimum 3.4 cumulative grade point average (GPA) to be considered for this award.
+Students must have a minimum 3.4 cumulative GPA to be considered for this award.